Eddie Biedenbach: Coaching career

 He was an assistant coach for the 1973–74 NC State basketball team which won the NCAA championship.

 Biedenbach coached at Davidson College and the University of North Carolina at Asheville.
 He led Asheville to three NCAA tournament appearances.
 In 2003, they lost to Texas in the first round.

 In 2007–08, the UNC Asheville Bulldogs garnered national spotlight attention because of 7'7" center Kenny George.
 UNCA went 23–10 that season and was runner-up in the Big South tournament.
 UNCA made the NIT and lost in the first round to Ohio State 84–66.

 In 2011, UNCA qualified for the NCAA tournament after winning the Big South tournament.
 UNCA beat Arkansas-Little Rock in the First Four before losing to Pittsburgh in the Round of 64.

 The 2011–2012 season was the most successful season in Asheville basketball history.
 Led by four seniors (J.P.
 Primm, Matt Dickey, Chris Stephenson, and Quinard Jackson), the Bulldogs won a school record 24 wins.
 UNCA won the Big South regular season title.
 By virtue of winning the Big South tournament, UNCA earned a 16 seed in the NCAA tournament and led 1 seed Syracuse for the majority of the game but lost 72–65 and fell short of becoming the first 16 seed to upset a 1 seed.

 On April 2, 2013, Biedenbach resigned from UNC Asheville to take an assistant coaching job under Buzz Peterson at UNC Wilmington.
 After Peterson was fired, Biedenbach became interim head coach until UNCW hired Kevin Keatts, who did not retain Biedenbach on staff.

 Personal life

-Biedenbach is the father-in-law of Carolina Hurricanes head coach Rod Brind'Amour.
-Brind'Amour is married to Biedenbach's daughter, Amy.
+Biedenbach is the father-in-law of Carolina Hurricanes head coach Rod Brind'Amour, who is married to Biedenbach's daughter, Amy.